 A commitment to monitoring and enforcement shows everyone—including employees, clients and business partners—that you take information security seriously.
 Furthermore, it demonstrates your commitment to regulators and other external parties that you are aligned with the proper standards.

-In order to evaluate a third party’s inherent risk, you need to understand its business impact on your organization.
-Panorays enables you to create a custom, standardized inherent risk level to efficiently facilitate this process.
-Next, our automated platform helps you assess and mitigate risk as well as continuously monitor any changes in the third party’s security posture.
+When evaluating a third party’s security risk, you need to understand its business impact on your organization.
+Panorays enables you to create a custom, standardized process to expedite your third-party management.
+Our automated platform helps you assess and mitigate security risk and continuously monitor any changes in the third party’s security posture.
+It is the only platform providing a rapid supplier cyber risk rating that combines automated security questionnaire results with attack surface findings while also considering the business context